fstark/map-aquarius/doc/DESIGN.md

 ![image](cover.png)

-The goal of the game is to create a teams of up to 4 animals that will battle against other teams, and win 10 combats.
+The goal of the game is to manage a team of up to 4 animals that will battle against other teams, and win 10 combats.
 The team evolves between battles, but the battles themselves are automatic.

 # Game Loop

 The game loop is articulated around a loop around with 2 parts:

-* The "shop", named "turn in the user inteface (start of turn, end of turn), where all players interaction exists.
+* The "shop", where all players interaction exists (a "turn" is a session in the shop)

 * The "battle", where the teams fight each others